MonikaSazdova/ai_voice_recognition_news_app/README.md

 # voice_controlled_news_app
-Voice controlled React News App, using Alan AI (Software that allows adding voice capabilities to apps).
-For styling I used Material-UI.
-The design is simple, clean and responsive.
+Voice recognition app, built using React, Alan AI and Material-UI.
+The app can be completely controlled using voice only.
 Try playing with Alan.
 You can ask him to give you different news, you can have a small chat with him, or ask him to tell you more about me.
+Instructions on how to use the app are avialable on the home page.